Skip to main content

 Three Tips for Learners

-When not teaching English, I try to teach myself a little Polish or Spanish.
-It's the former I struggle with more.
-Polish is a highly inflected language and even simple utterances can invoke several grammar rules.
+When not teaching English, I try to teach myself a little Spanish or Polish.
+The latter of the two I find challenging because Polish is a highly inflected language, and even simple utterances can invoke several grammar rules.
 Translate the sentence 'I drink green tea', for example, where there is a subject followed by a verb, an adjective and finally a noun.
 In Polish, you not only conjugate the verb, but also make the adjective agree with the gender of the noun AND change the endings of both of those words as they constitute the object of the verb.
 Do you see what people mean when they say that Polish is a hard language to learn?
 I know I'll never speak the language perfectly, but no one is asking me to.
 Therein lies a problem when it comes to language learners' expectations: Some people want perfection; they want to be fluent and flawless.
 Very often, though, you can't be both.
 You might speak English fluently, but make a lot of mistakes.
 On the other hand, you might speak English perfectly, but your anxious avoidance of mistakes impedes fluency.

 Learning a language is not confined to a classroom with a book and a teacher – that's only a part of the journey.
 So, I've compiled here some tips to help you along the path to becoming a competent user of English.